 As a certified art teacher I taught in the island's Gifted & Talented public schools arts program, at the Guam Council on the Arts & Humanities, and the University of Guam, as well as maintaining a freelance illustration and graphic design business (Fine Lines).
 In 1982 I published my first book, Papermaking in Micronesia, as the first artist known to have made paper from tropical fiber in the western Pacific.

-Since 2002, I have been a volunteer in the Doylestown, PA community serving in the Readers' Advisory Service/Bucks County Free Library, historical research and documentation/Bucks County Historical Society, and eight years as an ESL tutor through Vita Education Services.
+Since 2002 I have been a volunteer in the Doylestown, PA community, serving in the Readers' Advisory Service/Bucks County Free Library, historical research and documentation/Bucks County Historical Society, and eight years as an ESL tutor through Vita Education Services.
 In 2017, I became a docent at the James A. Michener Art Museum, and in November 2020, I was named Docent of the Year 2019.
 I continue to host a virtual meditative art program titled The Art of Stillness.
-Since April 2020, I have been involved in producing 30 of these hour-long Museum programs in Zoom.
+Since April 2020, I have been involved in producing 30 of these hour-long Museum programs for Zoom.